 4. See who else is using your Wi-Fi

 Network intruders can slow down your internet speed and interfere with your data.
 It’s worth knowing who else might be logged in and using it.

 To see all the devices connected to your network, open your router’s settings menu.
 To do this, type your IP address into the address bar of your web browser.
 You can usually find this address on the sticker attached to the bottom of your router, but most use the default address of 192.168.1.1.

 Then, log in with your username and password.
 This is the default username and password for your router or a unique login you created when you set it up.
-If you’re unsure what your login is, you can call your ISP for assistance.
+You can call your ISP for assistance if you’re unsure what your login is.

 When you’re logged into your router settings, look for an option that looks like “Attached Devices, “Connected Devices” or “Client List.”
 It shows you all the devices using your connection.